ColinShaw/yet-another-face-tracker/README.md

 One thing to note about the implementation is the abstraction for image input.
-The `Capture` class makes some assumptions about a class that is passed to the constructor having to do with being able to obtain images.
-The sample here uses the `OpenCV` `VideoCapture` class for obtaining images from local capture devices.
-This needs to be changed to a different mechanism for obtaining images if you are wanting to use something like an IP camera.
+The `Capture` class requires an object to fetch images.
+One such class is the `LocalCamera` class that is an interface to the `OpenCV` `VideoCapture` interface for local video devices.
+You can easily add new functionality for things like IP cameras by simply implementing the image fetch in a new class.